 Trend 3: Mobile Video of the reference [1] (Cisco’s 2011 study)

+Finnish Communications Regulatory Authority (FICORA), Communication markets in Finland, 2010 annual report, spring 2011.

 In Report 37 there is unfortunately no specific estimate for number of subscriptions for 2012, but the amount of all subscriptions per service category for 2012 and 2020 can be taken as a basis when assuming 2012 estimate.
 See annex 2 of Report 37 were subscriptions are listed per service category.
 Noting that this estimate is assuming linear dependency between of overall subscriptions (per service category) and subscription of representative European country.

 THE DEMAND FOR FUTURE MOBILE COMMUNICATIONS MARKETS AND SERVICES IN EUROPE, Technical Report EUR 21673 EN, European Commission Directorate General Joint Research Center, Institute for Prospective Technological Studies, April 2005, http://fms.irc.es/documents/FMS%20FINAL%20REPORT.pdf